DanBuchan/django_proof_of_concept/README.md

 4. Switch database to postgres
 4. Add CSS and styling
 5. Graceful handling missing or empty results
+6. Fix hard coded URL in the form
-6. Deploy with nginx or apache (depends what you're more familiar with, nginx is probably best in this instance though)
+7. Deploy with nginx or apache (depends what you're more familiar with, nginx is probably best in this instance though)